St. Barths Travel Guide: Hotels, Beach Clubs, Dining & Villas

 St. Barths Guide

-No St Barths travel guide would be complete without a mention of Nikki Beach.
+What’s the most popular beach club on the island?
 Nikki Beach is a St. Barths institution.
-It’s the place to spend Sunday afternoon at least one time in your life.
+It’s the place to spend Sunday afternoon at least once in your life.
 I’ve been to Nikki Beach in Miami + Cabo, but St Barths is a totally different experience.
-(I’m sure their St. Tropez + Ibiza locations are in line with SBH.)

 Reservations are required.
-On Sunday, there are two seatings; noon or 330pm.
+On Sunday, there are two seatings: noon or 330pm.
 Book the 330pm slot so you won’t feel rushed to move out of the way for the next revelers.
-Come ready to drink and dance or at least sway to the sultry notes of the resident saxophone player.
+Come ready to drink and dance, or at least sway to the sultry notes of the resident saxophone player.
 Food is noteworthy here, too, with a nice variety of sushi + other small bites to nosh on.
-(Reservations can be difficult across the island, when you book your travel with Caribbean Journey, we will help you secure hard-to-get tables.)
+(Reservations can be difficult across the island.
+When you book your travel with Caribbean Journey, we will help you secure hard-to-get tables.
+Email us to start planning.)

 coconuts